cloudflare/miniflare/docs/source-maps.md

 ## Outputting Source Maps

-How you generated source maps depends on your build tool.
-Here is how you do it for some popular tools.
+How you generate source maps depends on your build tool.
+Here's how to do it for some popular tools:

 ### esbuild